~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~

 "Yes, but I did like security."

 "It didn't really have security though."
-"That's true."

 "There's nothing really tying you to this city now."